 If you feel you wish to make a complaint you should speak to a member of staff you trust, you can take a friend with you if you like.
-You can make an appointment with the Headteacher, Pastoral Deputy Head or DSL.
+You can make an appointment with the Headmistress or Deputy Head.
 You may take a friend or a member of staff.